axcel1403/42_Push_swap/README.md

 # 42_Push_swap

-**Description**
+### Description&Summary

-This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
-To make this happen, you will have to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.
+This project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+To succeed you’ll have to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting.